 Every week after buying groceries, I give myself an hour to prep the snacks that my family will eat throughout the week.
 For instance, I’ll pop some popcorn and put it in individual grab bags.

 *Related: Do you like to use meal delivery services?
 Read our guide on the best meal delivery companies like HelloFresh to save money on meals delivered to your door.*

 Or I’ll prep some yogurt and homemade granola in separate mason jars.
 I’ll even cut up fruits and veggies I know won’t go bad easily and put them into individual jars as well.

 And for my daughter’s favorite, I cube a block of cheese, slice some veggie dogs, and add some crackers for her to create her own “Lunchables”.
-By buying these items and prepping them myself, I save quite a bit of money.
+By buying these items and prepping them myself, I save a lot of money.

 For example, store-bought Lunchables costs $1.00 each.
 Pre-made veggie and fruit trays can run anywhere from $10-$20 per tray.
 Want to know how much I spend on our weekly snacks?

 Less than $10 combined.
-And my daughter gets to happily snack on all of her favorite foods.
+This allows my daughter to happily snack on all of her favorite foods.

-It is possible to save money on groceries without coupons, and my family is proof.
+It is possible to save money on groceries and get healthy food without coupons, and my family is proof.
 You don’t have to sacrifice time, money, and energy just to feed your family and eat a nutritious diet.

-Follow the above tips and you start saving money quickly and easily.
+Follow the above tips and you’ll start saving money quickly and easily.

-What are some other ways you save money on groceries without coupons?
+What are some other ways you save money at the store?
 What’s one struggle you encounter in trying to lower your grocery bill?
-How much do you spend on groceries each week?